AleksandrPavliuk/Code-convention/README.md

 Prefer creating named functions to custom operators.

-If you want to introduce a custom operator, make sure that you have a *very* good reason why you want to introduce a new operator into global scope as opposed to using some other construct.

 You can override existing operators to support new types (especially `==`).
 However, your new definitions must preserve the semantics of the operator.
 For example, `==` must always test equality and return a boolean.

 ### 3.4 Switch Statements and `enum`s